-\sqsupset First, the penalty may change each year , because the average monthly premium can change each year.
-Second you will continue to pay a penalty every month for as long as you are enrolled in a

-□ Second, you will continue to pay a penalty every month for as long as you are enrolled in a plan that has Medicare Part D drug benefits, even if you change plans.

-☐ Third, if you are under 65 and currently receiving Medicare benefits, the Part D late enrollment penalty will reset when you turn 65.
-After age 65, your Part D late enrollment penalty will be based only on the months that you don't have coverage after your initial enrollment period for aging into Medicare.
+First, the penalty may change each year , because the average monthly premium can change each year. • Second, you will continue to pay a penalty every month for as long as you are enrolled in a plan that has Medicare Part D drug benefits, even if you change plans.
+Third, if you are under 65 and currently receiving Medicare benefits, the Part D late enrollment penalty will reset when you turn 65.
+After age 65, your Part D late enrollment penalty will be based only on the months that you don't have coverage after your initial enrollment period for